Join the Great Dane Care Newsletter!

 This coverage usually includes wellness exams, vaccinations, flea, tick, and heartworm preventatives, dental work, and testing.

-Some pet insurance providers may also cover grooming, spay/neuter, microchipping, gastroplexies, and even nail trimming!
+Some insurance providers may also cover grooming, spay/neuter, microchipping, gastroplexies, and even nail trimming!

-Make sure to double-check any must-have items with your carrier to ensure it’s covered by their wellness policy.
+Make sure to double-check any must-have items with your carrier to ensure their wellness policy covers it.

 Older animals going in for just their annual wellness exam and flea, tick, and heartworm preventatives can usually get away with lower limits.
 The $250 mark seems to be a good landing spot for adult Great Danes.

-While it’s certainly not an insurance policy, wellness plans do provide a good way for budgeting and being proactive about your Great Dane’s healthcare.
+While it’s not an insurance policy, wellness plans provide a good way to budget and be proactive about your Great Dane’s healthcare.

-What to watch out for when picking a pet insurance provider
+What to watch out for when picking a pet provider

 Let’s take a look at a few of the common areas you should look for when comparing insurance offers of similar prices.